 Both Gandhi and Dick Gregory ate a vegan diet full of raw fruits and vegetables.
 Eating foods packed with the power of the sun can help to elevate your mood, awareness and consciousness.
 Your connection to earth goes through food.
 Food that heals can help keep you connected to the universal source through keeping the temple that is your body clean and energetic.
 When you eat animals you are absorbing the entirety of their life: not only the toxic antibiotics and hormones injected into them, but also all of the pain and suffering that they endured.
 It all gets passed on to you and can easily result in cancer or heart disease, but also changes in mood and unnatural hormone levels.

 Imagine how hard it is to create a more just and nonviolent society when we treat animals inhumanely and then take on all of that pain and suffering by eating them.
-It’s like having a four wheel drive car where the from and rear axles are moving in opposite directions.
+It’s like having a four wheel drive car where the front and rear axles are moving in opposite directions.

-I have to believe had MLK been made aware of the horrible conditions and immense suffering that farm animals suffer at the expense of human’s desire for meat that he would have connected the dots and started a big vegan movement in the African American community and beyond.
+I have to believe had MLK been made aware of the horrible conditions and immense suffering that farm animals suffer at the expense of people’s desire for meat that he would have connected the dots and started a big vegan movement in the African American community and beyond.
 His level of compassion, and ability to make the connections between seemingly disparate things like the war in Vietnam and poverty would have tugged on his conscience forcing him to choose a diet that not only reduces suffering for animals, but also the humans who eat and kill them.

 As he famously said, “injustice anywhere is a threat to justice everywhere.”
 It’s plain to see that this includes all living creatures on earth.
 That, my friends is why Martin Luther King, given the chance, would have started a large and long lasting vegan movement.